fuegovic/Starguard/docs/troubleshooting.md

 later.
 That process is degraded for its whole life and a restart is the only fix.

+A third outcome is neither of these and prints no such line, because the process does not get far enough to log one: a `MONGO_HOST` whose port the driver cannot read kills the bot with a traceback.
+See [a malformed connection string](#a-malformed-connection-string).

 **Read the reason at the end of the line.**

 ### `Authentication failed`